 We all want to live a content, happy life.
 You can learn to live your life grounded in joy because, believe it or not; you are the source of your happiness.

-Happiness and Joy Our Original State
+Our Original State of Being

 If you ask most people what makes them happy, they will tell you various things from family and money to travel.
 If you ask them, what is the source of happiness?
 They will say, I just told you.
 However, they are not the same question.

-You Are The Source of Your Happiness
+You Are The Source of Your Happiness and Joy

 It’s common for someone to ask, “how’s it going.”
 And the typical response is, “I’m doing fine.”
 So, we assume people are happy.
 But, if you get below the surface, you’ll find many people aren’t okay.
 They say they are fine because that’s what the culture expects.